Locations:

 How are chilblains diagnosed?

 Often, your healthcare provider can diagnose chilblains by looking at your skin.
-You may also have blood tests or a skin biopsy.
-These tests help your provider determine if you have a condition that increases your risk for chilblains or have another condition that mimics chilblains.
+But they may sometimes recommend blood tests or a skin biopsy.
+These tests help your provider determine if you have a condition that increases your risk for chilblains or another condition that mimics chilblains.

 Management and Treatment